-It's been just over 13 years now, but I still vividly remember preaching my first sermon.
+It's been almost 20 years now, but I still vividly remember preaching my first sermon.
 It was during my second year of seminary and I had gone home to Ohio for Christmas break.
-The pastor at the congregation I grew up in had asked is I was willing and able to preach one of the Sundays that I was home.
+The pastor at the congregation I grew up in had asked if I was willing and able to preach one of the Sundays that I was home.